Vindrosen

-Vindrosen (Compass Card) was a Danish modernist cultural and literary magazine existed between 1954 and 1974.
+Vindrosen (Compass Card) was a Danish modernist cultural and literary magazine which existed between 1954 and 1974.
 It was one of the Danish publications which improved the cultural journalism in the country.

 History and profile

 Vindrosen was established in 1954 as a successor to another cultural magazine Heretica.
 The magazine was published by the leading Danish company Gyldendal in Copenhagen.

 The focus of Vindrosen was on literary work.
-During the 1950s the magazine was under the influence of the writers contributed to Heretica.
+During the 1950s the magazine was under the influence of the contributors to Heretica.
 However, later it abandoned their views and Cold War approach.
-Instead, Vindrosen began to focus on the third world countries.
+Instead, Vindrosen began to focus on third world countries.
 In addition, it became one of the supporters of modernism and radicalism in the 1960s and 1970s in Denmark.
-In the 1960s like other Scandinavian literary magazines Vindrosen adopted the eclectic thinking.
+In the 1960s, like other Scandinavian literary magazines, Vindrosen adopted eclectic thinking.
 During the same period it also featured criticisms of literature and society.
 The magazine closely collaborated with the newspaper Information on these issues.
-Around the 1968 student protests the magazine functioned as a platform for the young leftist intellectuals who edited it.
+Around the time of the 1968 student protests the magazine functioned as a platform for the young leftist intellectuals who edited it.
 In 1974 Vindrosen ceased publication.